JavaScript Variables

 It is recommended to declare variables and assign values at the top to avoid variable hoisting issue.
 This issue is not with let and const as they are strict.

-Local Vs Global Variables
+JavaScript Scope: Local vs Global Variables

 A variable in javascript can be local or global variable based on its scope.
 Variables declared outside function are global variables and variable declared inside function are local variables.